 The school thrived based on the personal philosophy of the artists and the encouraging philosophy of the school.
-Artists produced a wealth of work that was displayed at Topaz and is still the heart of Japanese American internment art.
+Artists produced a wealth of work that was displayed at Topaz and is still the heart of Japanese American camp art.

-When Chiura Obata was attacked and left Topaz in 1943, George Hibi took over the leadership of the school.
+In early 1943 all incarcerees over 17 had to answer a loyalty questionnaire that pitted people against each other.
+The questions were confusing and difficult to answer.
+Obata answered that he was loyal to the US and on April 4 was attacked by an unknown assailant inside the camp.
+After spending 19 days in the Topaz Hospital, he left for St. Louis.
+George Matsusaburo Hibi took over the leadership of the school.
 Hibi expressed his philosophy by saying, “Training in art maintains high ideals among our people, for its object is to prevent their minds from remaining on the plains, to encourage human spirits to dwell high above the mountains.”